CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_13/Discussion_Subject_1.md

 license(s): MIT, CC BY 4.0
 ---

----
+# Discussion Subjects from chapter 13

 Below are a subject related to Chapter 13, "Building and Sustaining Maintainability", through the lens of an experienced iOS developer.

 ----

-# Subject 1:  The Practical Realities of Applying Object-Oriented Principles (and their limitations) in iOS Development
+## Subject 1:  The Practical Realities of Applying Object-Oriented Principles (and their limitations) in iOS Development

 Chapter 13 emphasizes the advantages of Object-Oriented Programming (OOP) for building maintainable systems.
 As an experienced iOS developer, I can attest to the benefits of OOP principles like encapsulation, inheritance, and polymorphism in structuring code, promoting reuse, and managing complexity.
 Swift, the primary language for iOS development, is inherently object-oriented, and frameworks like Foundation, UIKit, and SwiftUI heavily rely on these concepts.